 - Skin/Dermatology assessment for those exposed to oils and hazardous substances.
 This involves a questionnaire, a physical inspection of the hands and arms, questions about how the person looks after their hands in work – and advice is given on best practice.

-- Lung function screening for those exposed to respiratory irritants- welders, dust exposure, fumes etc. This involves a questionnaire, followed by a lung function test.
+- Lung function screening for those exposed to respiratory irritants- dust, fumes etc. such as welders.
+This involves a questionnaire, followed by a lung function test.

 - Hearing tests for those exposed to noise and involves a questionnaire, followed by an ear examination and full hearing test.